investindex/Practical/README.md

 ### Dividends and rebalancing

 It is advisable to select the option to reinvest dividends and capital gains distributions in your settings.
-It will increase the shares you own and magnify compounding growth.
 Alternatively, you could refrain from automatically reinvesting and use each dividend as an opportunity to partially [rebalance](https://www.investopedia.com/terms/r/rebalancing.asp) your portfolio.
 Either way, most people are best served by not treating dividends as a form of immediate income, but rather as a portion of their shares which they were forced to sell.
 (See [this video](https://www.youtube.com/watch?v=f5j9v9dfinQ) on the irrelevance of dividends.)

 For some people with small portfolios, each round of dividends will be so small that their sum may not even be enough to purchase a single share of one of your funds.
 In that case, keep it simple and adjust your settings so that all dividends are automatically reinvested.